 - What is in your mouth?

 - Bring it here!

 - Why did you do that?

 - What is that smell?
 Oh, come on now.
 How?

 And when things are too quiet, and either girl is are of direct eyesight, you know they could be up to something they shouldn’t.
 Although with Abby, she is usually sleeping.

 The Quarantine Blues

 Social distancing is a dream for some and a nightmare for others; I am somewhere in between.

 It’s hard not to go a little stir crazy these days.
-Like so many others, we are binging on Netflix, Hulu, Prime, and other streaming programs.
+We are binging on Netflix, Hulu, Prime, and other streaming programs like so many others.
 We find ourselves watching The Tiger King a few times instead of cleaning.
-Waco I find to be very interesting, and my standard shows of The Office, Parks and Recreation, Super Store, Cheers, Frasier, Shitt’s Creek, King of the Hill, and others.
+I find Waco very interesting, and my standard shows of The Office, Parks and Recreation, Super Store, Cheers, Frasier, Shitt’s Creek, King of the Hill, and others.

-Playing the organ is not only a source of income for me but also an escape and my way to meditate.
+Playing the organ is a source of income for me, an escape, and my way to meditate.